Triocrossing/DLoopDetector/README.md

 DLoopDetector
 =============

+Modified version of DLoopDetector for reading binary BRIEF voacbulary, it accelerates a lot the vocabulary loading procedure.

 ## Overview
-See origin repository for more details [dorian3d/DLoopDetector](https://github.com/dorian3d/DLoopDetector) Modified version of DLoopDetector for reading binary BRIEF voacbulary.
-More details refer to VINS-MONO relocalization.([Binary Vocabulary File](https://github.com/HKUST-Aerial-Robotics/VINS-Mono/tree/master/support_files))
+See origin repository for more details [dorian3d/DLoopDetector](https://github.com/dorian3d/DLoopDetector) More details refer to VINS-MONO relocalization.([Binary Vocabulary File](https://github.com/HKUST-Aerial-Robotics/VINS-Mono/tree/master/support_files))

 Compare to original version 3 files are modified: